eloquent/pathogen/README.md

 ```

 The second approach is to create paths based upon the current platform the code
 is running under.
-That is, when running under Linux or Unix, create unix-style
+That is, when running under Linux or Unix, create Unix-style
 paths, and when running under Windows, create windows paths.
 This is handled by
 the [PlatformFileSystemPath]: